How Can a Hiring Freeze Help Employers?

 Even during a hiring freeze, smart employers continue to strategically hire in areas where skills and talent are essential to ensure the successful run of the business, and in areas that generate revenue.
 Usually, these essential employees are consultants or freelancers who work hourly, daily, or weekly and are not paid benefits and have short-term contracts.

 During a hiring freeze, research and development, administrative support, training, and recruitment are key areas that may need to be placed on hold for the short term with no new hires.
 Of course, if you own a car dealership and it's your busy season, you may need to hire an extra salesperson or two–on a freelance basis, of course.

 Lasting Effects of a Hiring Freeze

 Another component of a hiring freeze is to put off filling positions that are vacated during the freeze if they are not deemed essential to carrying out the core business.
 A hiring freeze, which is normally implemented to cut business costs, or to right size the business, is a less dramatic alternative to employee layoffs.
 Many employees will tolerate the uncertainty of a hiring freeze to save their own jobs and those of their coworkers and friends.

 How Employees May React

 Employers should consider that a hiring freeze can affect current employees in negative ways.
 Due to a slim staff, employees may be required to take on more work or responsibility.
 They may also need to perform critical steps in work processes when you're not able to fill a vacant position due to a hiring freeze.

 The majority of your employees will be willing to work with you to accomplish unfilled jobs and job duties, as long as they know, there is an endpoint.
 Believing that the additional workload is permanent will negatively affect employee morale at a critical point for the business–when you need help and understanding from your employees the most.
-This is when it becomes incumbent upon you to communicate with your employees and let them know that their jobs, and livelihood, is secure.
+It is when it becomes incumbent upon you to communicate with your employees and let them know that their jobs, and livelihood, is secure.